xtanaa001/Xiaoqi-Homepage/content/_index.md

 [comment]: # (Here is my [resume](/resume))

-I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems arising from cloud computing, networking, energy, and transportation.
+I study the interplay between Online Algorithms, Mechanism Design, and Machine Learning, with applications to computing and networked systems arising from Cloud Computing, Networking, Energy, and Transportation.

 [comment]: # (I occasionally write [blog posts](/post) about my research, or other interesting concepts in mathematics and economics that are relevant to CS + EE. **Office**: 7137 Bahen Centre, 40 St. George Street, Toronto, ON, Canada.
 For more details, see my publications [here](/publications_year). of various types, ranging from cloud computing systems to smart grids and transportation systems.
 For more details, see my recent papers below.)